jbone3311/forge_api_tool/QUICK_START.md

 ## 📞 Support

 For issues or questions:
-1. Check memory bank for similar problems
+1. Check sequential thinking for similar problems
-2. Use knowledge graph for dependency analysis
+2. Use postgres for dependency analysis
 3. Create debugging plan with sequential-thinking
 4. Document solutions for future reference